 3. Rahel Frey

-Despite being Swiss and racing for many years, Rahel doesn’t earn a spot on the best female race car drivers list.
+Despite being Swiss and racing for many years, Rahel doesn’t earn a spot on the best drivers list.
 She’s never truly accomplished anything on the track, which is sad.
 What she has done is bring attention to the ability of women to break through barriers, and that’s a plus.

 2. Natacha Gachnang